From the Wedding Aisle to the Commencement Stage: Couple Earns M.Ed. Hand-in-Hand

 Journeys Collide in the M.Ed.
 Program

-Each fall, two new cohorts of students enroll in the hybrid M.Ed. in Educational Leadership program鈥攐ne Lafayette cohort, with in-person instruction taking place on 麻豆夜市鈥檚 campus, and one remote cohort, with in-person instruction taking place at one of our regionally-affiliated district offices.
+Each fall, two new cohorts of students enroll in the hybrid M.Ed. in Educational Leadership program.
+One local cohort with in-person instruction on 麻豆夜市鈥檚 campus, and one remote cohort with in-person instruction at one of our regionally affiliated district offices.

-In Fall 2021, the program was set to enroll a cohort of educators from St. Mary Parish, and Rekeisha and Kreig, both with a few years of teaching under their belts, were asked by their principal to attend an informational meeting on the program.
+In Fall 2021, the program was set to enroll a cohort of educators from St. Mary Parish.

 鈥淲e decided to do the program together,鈥 says Rekeisha. 鈥淚t was an opportune time to do it, and we would be together, so we just thought, 鈥榃hy not now?鈥欌

-Deciding to go through the program together turned out to be one of the best decisions they鈥檇 made, and it made earning their master鈥檚 degrees so much easier for them.
+Going through the program together turned out to be one of the best decisions they鈥檇 made.

-鈥淚 appreciated that we had each other to fall back on throughout the program,鈥 says Rekeisha. 鈥淚f there was something I missed in class or didn鈥檛 get, he was there to make his notes, and we could share those notes from our lectures with each other.鈥
+鈥淚 appreciated that we had each other to fall back on throughout the program,鈥 says Rekeisha. 鈥淚f I missed a class or didn鈥檛 get something, he was there to take his notes.
+We could share those notes from our lectures with each other.鈥

-And simply having a built-in study partner wasn鈥檛 all鈥攄uring difficult patches of the program, they always had each other to lean on for the support and energy they needed to keep pushing.
+But having a built-in study partner wasn鈥檛 all.
+During difficult patches of the program, they leaned on for the support to keep pushing.

 鈥淲e鈥檇 have to go into class at 5, after work,鈥 says Kreig. 鈥淥n days that she would be completely burnt out, and maybe I had a little more energy, I鈥檇 just drive.
 Something as simple as that made it so much easier to manage.
-I could relate to her frustration when she was getting tired or weary, and she didn鈥檛 have to explain anything because I knew what she was going through.鈥
+I could relate to her frustration when she was getting tired or weary.
+She didn鈥檛 have to explain anything because I knew what she was going through.鈥

 Finding Success

-Even as they leaned on each other for support, Kreig and Rekeisha had to know when and how to set boundaries.
+Even as they leaned on each other for support, Kreig and Rekeisha had to set boundaries.

-Sometimes, that meant shutting the studying down for the night once they had hit a wall and coming up with a game plan together the next morning.
+Sometimes, that meant shutting the studying down for the night once they'd hit a wall and making a game plan together the next morning.

 Other times, that meant sitting down by themselves to focus on their work.

-鈥淲hen it came time to do our assignments, we were in different rooms,鈥 says Rekeisha. 鈥淗e had to focus and come up with his own thoughts, and I had to focus and come up with mine.
-I would mostly be outside because I like to have a clear head, and he would be inside doing his own thing.鈥
+鈥淲hen it came time to do our assignments, we were in different rooms,鈥 says Rekeisha. 鈥淗e had to focus and process with his own thoughts, and I had to focus and process mine.
+I would mostly be outside to keep a clear head, and he would be inside doing his own thing.鈥

 They also preferred to follow different schedules.

-Kreig is a morning person, so he often got up and attacked his work head-on as soon as the sun began to rise.
+Kreig is a morning person, so he often attacked his work as soon as the sun began rising.

-Rekeisha prefers working in the morning, too, but she also tried to use her evenings after school and Saturdays to knock out some of her work.
+Rekeisha prefers mornings, too, but she also used her evenings and Saturdays to knock out her work.

 And even though they had each other and stayed disciplined, they still had their moments.

-鈥淭here were one or two times where if something was due at 11:59, I was turning it in at probably 11:55, because I had a lot going on,鈥 says Rekeisha. 鈥淪ometimes we get busy, so I鈥檇 advise students to plan ahead so that you don鈥檛 get behind.
-Even if you have to do 20 minutes of work here and 20 minutes there, just make sure you do it in advance so that you鈥檙e not late with your assignments.鈥
+鈥淭here were a couple times when something was due at 11:59, and I was turning it in at 11:55, because I had a lot going on,鈥 says Rekeisha. 鈥淪ometimes we get busy, so I鈥檇 advise students to plan ahead so that you don鈥檛 get behind.
+Even if you have to do 20 minutes here and 20 minutes there, just do it in advance so you鈥檙e not late with your assignments.鈥

 鈥淚 would tell anybody entering the program that it鈥檚 going to get tough,鈥 says Kreig. 鈥淵ou鈥檙e going to have to manage your time really well, but it鈥檚 most definitely worth it.
-Ask questions when needed because sometimes you just may not get it, and it may get a little bit fast paced.鈥
+Ask questions because sometimes you just don't get it, and it may get a little bit fast paced.鈥

 Looking Ahead